In Hungary the tax year is the calendar year. Generally, income is taxed in the year in which the payment or non-cash benefit is actually received.

 The taxable income and the tax liabilities should be determined and declared in Hungarian forints.
 There are specific rules to determine the Hungarian forint exchange rate against other currencies.

 Late payment penalty is charged on overdue payments if the tax payments are made after the deadline.
-The annual rate of interest is twice the official rate of the National Bank of Hungary (currently 2 x 0.9% per annum).
+The amount of the late payment for each calendar day is the 365th of the base rate of the National Bank of Hungary valid on the day of the arrears increased by five percentage points.
 The late payment penalty is calculated by the Hungarian tax authority on a daily basis.

 The tax authority may also levy a tax penalty on taxpayers who claimed any subsidies or tax refunds without eligibility.
 Penalties in these cases are levied based on the amounts claimed without eligibility.